llord1/llord1.github.io/07c-PoliceSurvey.md

 The 2021 publication of Dr. Sandra Evans in Journal of Pidgin and Creole Languages, Ou ni right-la pou remain silans’ The case for a standard Kwéyòl translation of the pre-trial right to silence', supports the academic merit of conducting surveys on language and law enforcement in Saint Lucia.
 That work focused on linguistics and the justice system in Saint Lucia, and the potential for miscarriages of justice due to inconsistent communication of civilian rights in Kwéyòl.
 While it is important that officers communicate key phrases in the heritage language of Saint Lucia, it appears that there is room for further linguistic research for these professionals; they may benefit from information gathered from a base assessment of the overall multilingual capabilities of the force, and the extent of their Kwéyòl's vitality in officer-civilian interactions.

-Therefore, I am currently attempting to utilize surveys and data science tools to investigate and establish foundational truths about the linguistic environment in Saint Lucia, with particular attention to the vitality status of the local heritage language of Saint Lucian Creole (Kwéyòl, Patois, Patwa).
+Therefore, I am currently attempting to utilise surveys and data science tools to investigate and establish foundational truths about the linguistic environment in Saint Lucia, with particular attention to the vitality status of the local heritage language of Saint Lucian Creole (Kwéyòl, Patois, Patwa).
 These surveys will be executed with close consideration of the articles present in the 'Charter on Language Policy and Language Rights in the Creole-Speaking Caribbean' {% cite icclr_2011 harris_2011 pousada2011linguists %}.
 Conducting a series of surveys will not only aid my educational pursuits but will also serve to bolster the execution of the upcoming Saint Lucian national language policy {% cite camdu_st_lucia_national_2021 camdu_2018 edu_ministry_2017 satney_2021 harris_2011 mini_edu_2021 joseph_2021 %}.
 This survey will focus on the crucial providers of education in Saint Lucia.

 The importance of language diversity and heritage language vitality in Saint Lucian society was the recent focus of 2021's International Mother Language Day.
 The theme for this annual UNESCO celebration (typically held on February 21st) was “Fostering Multilingualism for Inclusion in Education And Society” {% cite joseph_2021 %}.
-It focused on the significance of an 'individual’s first language, indigenous language, native language emphasizing that instruction of such languages should begin in the early years".
+It focused on the significance of an 'individual’s first language, indigenous language, native language emphasising that instruction of such languages should begin in the early years".
 This theme was said to be the impetus for further development of the Saint Lucian Nation Language Policy, and can also support efforts to monitor, preserve, and examine this language {% cite joseph_2021 %}.

 Integrating multilingual assessment and education as parts of basic training for the police force could improve police-civilian interactions.
 Special attention could be devoted to the heritage language of the country; the native language could best be preserved if taught to and understood by key institutions in society, such as the police force.
-A language's status could be elevated if practiced by essential pillars of the community.
+A language's status could be elevated if practised by essential pillars of the community.

-An investigation into the linguistic capabilities of the RSLPF may provide needed data on creating standard monitoring practices of unit linguistics to ensure continuous improvement in civilian communications.
+An investigation into the linguistic capabilities of the RSLPF may provide needed data on creating standard monitoring practises of unit linguistics to ensure continuous improvement in civilian communications.
 Public distribution of these reports may also reassure individuals of various nationalities and backgrounds that instances miscommunication of with the RSLPF are actively being addressed.
 Demonstration of positive interactions with law enforcement would not only improve local community relations but may also have a positive impact on tourism.

 This survey will focus on law enforcement as they (like lawyers) are all employed in critical services that require effective communication in an increasingly multilingual setting.
 Dr. Sandra Evans paper appears to have focused on the potential for miscarriages of justice due to miscommunication of key phrases (individual rights) in the local heritage language {% cite evans2021ni %}; this work differs by focusing on the assessment of the language environment and questioning the skills of officers that operate within this space.
 The survey would not focus on keywords (like Dr. Sandra Evans) rather on data collection and the establishment of metrics on this workforce's linguistics skills.
-This would encompass investigating what percentage of officers currently consider themselves fluent in Kwéyòl (or other languages) and note their frequency of utilization of their multilingual skills when interacting with civilians.
+This would encompass investigating what percentage of officers currently consider themselves fluent in Kwéyòl (or other languages) and note their frequency of utilisation of their multilingual skills when interacting with civilians.

 Ultimately, this work aims to question if one can truly deem a language as being low-resource if its teaching and comprehension are integrated into the culture of key community services.
 This survey will simultaneously bolster the vitality (and recognition) of Kwéyòl, by encouraging mandatory education and monitoring of the local heritage language in critical institutions.
 The intertwining of language education with crucial institutions would elevate Kwéyòl's status (among the "elite") and improve the justice system.
-Such efforts could help Kwéyòl be recognized as a true asset of communication in Saint Lucia.
+Such efforts could help Kwéyòl be recognised as a true asset of communication in Saint Lucia.

 ### Methodology: